duarm/catchme/README.md

 $ catchme vol 80 # set vol to 80
 $ catchme seek +10 # seek +10 seconds
 $ catchme seek 50% # seek to the middle of the music
-$ catchme add /home/sakura/sailor_moon/* # adding all musics on sailor_moon folder, obs: shell globbing required
+$ catchme add /home/sakura/sailor_moon/* # adding all musics on sailor_moon folder, obs: this makes use of shell glob, /* is not a feature of catchme
 $ catchme rem 2 # removes the music at position 2 in the playlist
 $ catchme rem $(($(catchme format ";playlist-count;")-1)) # removes the last music from the playlist
 $ catchme next # plays next song (index 3)